Trade Stock Indices

 Sell/Short

 If the price is going downward we sell, this is referred to as going short.
-When the market trend is going downward it is known as to as a bearish.
+When price trend is going downward it is known as to as a bearish.
 The example expounded & shown below shows a downward trend, this is when a short sell is placed.
 The short/sell is identified by drawing a downwards trendline on a chart.
 The example illustration explained & shown below shows a short/sell signal.

 Sell/Short Bearish Trend - How to Sell a Instrument